vivian347/MeloMeet/README.md

 # Project Name
-MeloMeet is the perfect platform for music lovers.
+[MeloMeet] is the perfect platform for music lovers.
 One user acting as the host shares a room and everyone else can join the room using a code provided and share their favorite music in synchronization.
 <br/>
-You can check out the deployed site here (https://melomeet-5rs2.onrender.com/).
+You can check out the deployed site [here](https://melomeet-5rs2.onrender.com/).
 <br/>
-This project was developed by Vivian Kinyua and Mercy Korir.
-You can find us on LinkedIn at (https://www.linkedin.com/in/vivian-kinyua-5289051a0/) and (https://www.linkedin.com/in/mercychelangatkorir/)
+This project was developed by [Vivian Kinyua] and [Mercy Korir].
+You can find us on LinkedIn at [Vivian Kinyua](https://www.linkedin.com/in/vivian-kinyua-5289051a0/) and [Mercy Korir](https://www.linkedin.com/in/mercychelangatkorir/)
 <br/>

 ## Installation
-To install MeloMeet, follow this steps:
+To install [MeloMeet], follow this steps:
     1. Clone the repository to your local machine using `git clone https://github.com/vivian347/MeloMeet`
     2. Navigate to the project directory using `cd MeloMeet`
     3. Install the dependencies using `npm install`

 ## Usage
-To use MeloMeet, follow these steps:
+To use [MeloMeet], follow these steps:
     1. Navigate to the project directory using `cd MeloMeet`
     2. Start the server using `npm start`
     3. Open a web browser and go to `http://localhost:3000`